srees1988/srees1988.github.io/_projects/2018-06-30-webscraping-R.md

 This is just the starting point of a journey to endless possibilities in competitor intelligence.
 We could do so much more with the extracted data like the following:

+ * Expand the web harvesting technique to build and analyze the trend globally.
  * Automate the whole process of data extraction to build a real-time product pricing model.
  * Feed the daily product price listings into a cloud storage (S3/Google Cloud) to monitor the competitor's daily price fluctuations in a BI platform.
  * Aggregate the price listings per product per location over a period of time to reap insights from the week on week/ month on month/ year on year analysis.